GhostOps-01/GhostShip/README.md

 ### TestGhost

 	-	CI-native orchestrator that watches pull requests
 	- Detects test coverage gaps in real-time
 	- Posts actionable PR comments (e.g. “missing tests in PaymentForm.jsx”)
 	- Works across Cypress, unit, API, and GraphQL layers
+	- Can optionally auto-generate test scaffolds (and ask for approval before committing)
+	- Scans your codebase for existing similar components/tests to avoid redundancy
+	- Future support for AI-assisted test reasoning and smart suggestions

 ### GhostShip

 - DOM-tagging and component-recognition engine
 - Injects structured `data-*` tags into form fields, buttons, headers, and other testable elements
 - Maps these elements back to source components, with optional IDE hooks
-- Future support for VS Code integration and CLI tooling
+-	Future support for VS Code, other popular IDEs, and CLI tooling.

 Together, they form the **TestGhost Ecosystem** — modular QA bots that whisper sweet coverage dreams into your CI pipelines.